ebsaral/1234S.org/website/contents/README.md

 All texts displayed on the website categorized in different sections.
-Translations in English, German, Turkish.
+Translations in English, Turkish, French and German.